-And since the Capital One Platinum is an unsecured card, you won’t have to tie up money for months in a security deposit as you would with a secured card – often your only option if you’re trying to build credit without paying an annual fee.
+Since the Capital One Platinum is an unsecured card, you won’t have to tie up money for months in a security deposit as you would with a secured card – often your only option if you’re trying to build credit without paying an annual fee.

 The card doesn’t also incur a penalty APR in case you miss a payment (though it does charge a late payment fee of up to $40), doesn’t charge a fee for returned payments, and, most notably for frequent travelers, charges no foreign transaction fee.
-This means you can use the card for purchases outside the U.S. without having to pay extra for the privilege.
+This last detail means you can use the card for purchases outside the U.S. without having to pay extra for the privilege.

 Clear credit limit increase path and a few helpful tools

 While the Capital One Platinum is relatively thin on cardholder perks, it features a couple of noteworthy benefits for credit-builders.